salesforcecli/plugin-deploy-retrieve-metadata/messages/deploy.metadata.md

 To run the command asynchronously, set --wait to 0, which immediately returns the job ID.
 This way, you can continue to use the CLI.
 By default the command waits to finish no matter how long the deployment takes.

 To deploy multiple metadata components, either set multiple --metadata <name> flags or a single --metadata flag with multiple names separated by spaces.
 Enclose names that contain spaces in one set of double quotes.
-The same syntax applies to --manifest and --deploy-dir.
+The same syntax applies to --manifest and --source-dir.

 # examples

 - Deploy the source files in a directory:

-      <%= config.bin %> <%= command.id %>  --deploy-dir path/to/source
+      <%= config.bin %> <%= command.id %>  --source-dir path/to/source

 - Deploy a specific Apex class and the objects whose source is in a directory (both examples are equivalent):

-      <%= config.bin %> <%= command.id %> --deploy-dir path/to/apex/classes/MyClass.cls path/to/source/objects
+      <%= config.bin %> <%= command.id %> --source-dir path/to/apex/classes/MyClass.cls path/to/source/objects
-      <%= config.bin %> <%= command.id %> --deploy-dir path/to/apex/classes/MyClass.cls --deploy-dir path/to/source/objects
+      <%= config.bin %> <%= command.id %> --source-dir path/to/apex/classes/MyClass.cls --source-dir path/to/source/objects

 - Deploy all Apex classes: